awsdocs/aws-control-tower-guide/doc_source/troubleshooting.md

 **Warning**
 This practice is not recommended\.
 It does not meet one of the prerequisites for account enrollment\.
 If you have tried to do this unsupported action and you find yourself receiving multiple error messages, here is some information that might be helpful\.

-To move an account that you’ve provisioned through Account Factory into another landing zone that’s managed by AWS Control Tower, under another master account, you must remove all of the IAM roles and the stacks associated with that account from the original OU\.
+To move an account that you’ve provisioned through Account Factory into another landing zone that’s managed by AWS Control Tower, under another management account, you must remove all of the IAM roles and the stacks associated with that account from the original OU\.
 Remove these resources from every region in which the account is deployed\.

 **Note**
 The best way to remove the resources is to deprovision the account in its original OU before you try to move it\.